-Occupational Specialty 3F2X1, 8BXXX
+Occupational Specialty 3F2X1, 8B000, 8B100

-Degree Requirements 64 semester hours.
 At least the Journeyman (5 skill-level) must be held at the time of graduation.
 8B100s must complete the Military Training Leader course to register in this program.
-A minimum of 16 semester hours of CCAF Institutional credit must be applied to graduate and can be fulfilled through technical education, LMMS, and/or Program Electives.
+A minimum of 15 semester hours of CCAF Institutional credit must be applied to graduate and can be fulfilled through technical education, LMMS, and/or Program Electives.